ballerina-platform/module-ballerinax-salesforce/sfdc/Package.md

 ## Step 3: Create the Salesforce client

-The Ballerina Salesforce connector has allowed users to create the client using the Direct Token Configuration and as well as Bearer Token Configuration.
+The Ballerina Salesforce connector has allowed users to create the client using the [direct token configuration](https://ballerina.io/learn/by-example/secured-client-with-oauth2-direct-token-type.html) and as well as [bearer token configuration](https://ballerina.io/learn/by-example/secured-client-with-bearer-token-auth.html).

-Users are recommended to use Direct-Token config when initializing the Salesforce client for continuous access.
+Users are recommended to use direct-token config when initializing the Salesforce client for continuous access by providing the Salesfoce account's domain URL as the `baseURL` and the `client id`, `client secret`, `refresh token` obtained in the step two and `https://login.salesforce.com/services/oauth2/token` as `refreshUrl` in general scenarios.

 ```ballerina
 // Create Salesforce client configuration by reading from config file.